Fear and Misery of the Third Reich: Playlets

 A husband has a new job making bomber planes.
-The wife learns that her brother, a pilot, had an accident and died, and her neighbour tells her about the fighting in Spain.
+The wife learns that her brother, a pilot, had an accident and died, and her neighbour tells her about the fighting in Spain and implies her brother was actually sent to Spain and was shot down there.
 The wife goes into mourning and is told to stop in case the husband loses his job.